I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_createquery.md

 } D3DDDIARG_CREATEQUERY;
 ````

-## -struct-fields
+## Members

-### -field QueryType
+            `hQuery`

+            [out] A handle to the query.
+The user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_createquery.md">CreateQuery</a> function returns this handle to the Microsoft Direct3D runtime.

+            `QueryType`

             [in] A D3DDDIQUERYTYPE-typed value that indicates the query type to create resources for.
 This member can be one of the following values.

 <table>
 <tr>